Requesting New Electric Service Installation

 - Construction Fee/Footage for structures such as campers, signs, wells, storage buildings, personal garages, telephone and cable repeaters, temporary service, (i.e., any site that does not include both a well and a septic system): $1,900 plus $29.00 per foot.

 Please review the Line Extension Policy for New Service by CLICKING HERE for additional information.

-Please note that line extensions will require the member to be responsible for a 2-year minimum charge from the date service was made available.
-All other new services will require a one-year minimum charge from the date service was made available.
+Please note that line extensions and transformer installations will require the member to be responsible for a 2-year minimum charge from the date service was made available.

 In certain circumstances, DCEC may include incremental facilities in the project design that will benefit future projects.
 The costs for these added facilities will not be the responsibility of the applicant.